-Students, staff and faculty have access to the following services (rendered by Clover Park Technical College students) at reasonable prices including fine dining in the Rainier Room, pastries from Pastry Arts, automotive repair, HVAC repair, massage, haircuts, manicures and pedicures, facials, and more!
-See p.
-19 for a full list of services available to students.
-Please note, some services may be unavailable due to COVID-19.
+Students, staff and faculty have access to the following services (rendered by Clover Park Technical College students) at reasonable prices including fine dining in the Rainier Room, pastries from Pastry Arts, automotive repair, HVAC repair, haircuts, manicures and pedicures, facials, and more!
 Please see p.
 19 for the appropriate number to contact to inquire about available services.

-Printing, Copying, and Faxing (253) 589-5544 • Bldg 15 • https://cptc.libguides.com/library/about
+Printing, Copying, and Scanning

+(253) 589-5544 • Bldg 15 • www.cptc.edu/lrc/computer-lab

 Printing, copying, and scanning services are available inside the Learning Resource Center (Bldg 15) for the convenience of students free of charge.
-The LRC also provides faxing services, for a small fee.
+Use of these services will require a Papercut account.
+See a Computer Lab Tech Staff for help with setting up an account.